Pross/pross-overlay/config-asus-nitro-7.md

 ## Kernel Config For Asus Nitro 7

-Here is my config for Asus Nitor 7, all hardware working including touchpad and all sensors.
+Here is my config for Asus Nitro 7, all hardware working including touchpad and all sensors.

 ### Instructions